NessComputing/maven-numbers-plugin/README.md

 * propertyName - The name of the property to load and save the counter.
 Optional, Default is the id.
 * onMissingFile - ignore, warn, fail, create - If the count should be stored in a file and the file does not exist, create the file.
 Otherwise, fail the build.
 Default is fail.
 * onMissingProperty - ignore, warn, fail, create  - If the count should be stored in a file and the file does not contain a property with its id, create the property with its initial value.
 Otherwise, fail the build.
 Default is fail.
 * export - export this number directly as a property.
+Default : false

 ### strings / string